Where to Go Birding?

 - 7:00-9:15 AM: Tall Pines State Preserve: From the intersection of Rt 553 (Woodbury-Glassboro Rd) and Mantua Ave in Wenonah (and Holy Nativity Lutheran Church), travel .75 mile south on Rt 553 to the intersection with Bark Bridge Rd.
 Turn right onto Bark Bridge Rd then in 200ft turn left into the parking lot meet there.
 There are no restrooms at Tall Pines.

 - 9:30-11:00 AM: Riverwinds: From Route 44 in West Deptford take Delaware St which becomes Riverwinds Drive upon entering the Riverwinds Complex.
 Drive past the community center, stay to the left, and park in the parking lot just before the RiverWinds restaurant.

 - 11:15 AM-12:15 PM: WIN/Wheelabrator Wildlife Refuge in Westville (also the picnic location): Access from Rt 130 – opposite Hazel Ave in Westville, just south of Big Timber Creek.
-Turn into the 2nd driveway on your right (just past the Butterfly Garden Parking area) to park for the Pavilion and meeting area.
+Use the Butterfly Garden Parking area (first right off the entrance road).

 Selected Birding Locations in Gloucester County

 A 111-acre nature preserve located in Deptford and Mantua Townships, Tall Pines features a combination of woodland, meadow, and wetland habitats.
 The Eastern Bluebird is a common sight here, as 12 nesting boxes are in constant use during spring and summer months.
 Bark Bridge Road and Indian Trail, Wenonah, NJ.